janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 We hypothesise that along the human origin of the description, also the long, full-fledged psychological description triggers interpretive processes.
 People pragmatically interpret the description as being a hint by the experimenter.
 To get rid of this confound, we replicate the study with one-line descriptions that are not said to be psychologically determined.

-The experiment will be run on Mechanical Turk and programmed in JavaScript language.
+The experiment will be run on Mechanical Turk and programmed in JavaScript language with the jspsych library.
+[Jspsych](https://www.jspsych.org) is a JavaScript library for running behavioral experiments in a web browser created by Josh de Leeuw.
+The library provides a flexible framework for building a wide range of laboratory-like experiments that can be run online.

 ## Description of the stimuli ##

 The stimuli are constructed as follows: we have six pairs of real-world professions and a description associated with each pair.

+**Table 1**

 | Name of the scenario  | hypothesis 1 | hypothesis 2 | description/evidence |